-(b) in respect of each additional day of an arbitration – R4 000-00 (VAT inclusive).
+(b) in respect of each additional day of an arbitration – R4 700-00 (VAT inclusive).

-(5) The Director may appoint taxing officers to determine any dispute that may arise from any award of costs in terms of this Rule.

-(6) Any dispute concerning an award of costs must be submitted on LRA Form 7.17 to which any relevant documentation must be annexed.
+(5) An award for costs in respect of a candidate attorney must be 50 percent of the amount set out in sub-rule (4).

-Rule 40 Certification of arbitration awards
+40 Certification and enforcement of arbitration awards

-(1) An application to have an arbitration award certified must be made on—
+(1) An application to have an arbitration award certified must be made on -

-(a) LRA Form 7.18 in respect of an award by a commissioner;
+(a) LRA Form 7.18 in respect of an award issued by a commissioner;

-(b) LRA Form 7.18A in respect of an award in arbitration conducted under the auspices of a bargaining council.
+(b) LRA Form 7.18A in respect of an award issued in an arbitration conducted under the auspices of a bargaining council.

-(2) Any arbitration award that has been certified in terms of Section 143 of the Act that—
+(2) Any arbitration award that has been certified in terms of Section 143 of the Act that -